microsoft/angle/README.md

 performance improvements and memory savings.

-If you are developing for Windows 8.0 or Windows Phone 8.0 then please see the version of ANGLE in the 'winrt' branch.
+If you are developing for Windows 8.0 or Windows Phone 8.0 then please see the version of ANGLE in the 'winrt' branch of https://github.com/MSOpenTech/angle-win8.0

 About ANGLE
 =====